hotelzululima/Unifi-Auto-Ban/README.md

   Save the file (CTRL and X, then Y, then press Enter at the prompt: Save modified buffer?
 (Answering "No" will DISCARD changes.))

-4. Enable fastcgi and fastcgi-php (pess Enter afetr each line)
+4. Enable fastcgi and fastcgi-php (pess Enter after each line)

   lighty-enable-mod fastcgi

   lighty-enable-mod fastcgi-php

 5. Open and edit the php www.conf file